perfectsense/brightspot-styleguide/docs/styling.md

 @import 'promo/MegaPromo'
 ```

-... then its time to create an `All.less` within the _promo_ directory.
+... which you'll change by creating an `All.less` within the _promo_ directory.

 Given `promo/All.less`: